Semi-infinite highest weight categories: Generalizations of quasi-hereditary algebras

-In the remainder of the subsection, we just explain the results for based stratified algebras, since fibered quasi-hereditary algebras are a special case.
+In the remainder of the subsection, we just explain the results for based stratified algebras, since based properly stratified algebras are a special case.
 For the next lemma, we adopt the shorthands

-Also set $Y H(b) := \bigcup_{i \in I} Y H(i,b)$ and $H X(b) := \bigcup_{j \in I} HX(b,j)$.
+Also set $YH(b) := \bigcup_{i \in I} YH(i,b)$ and $HX(b) := \bigcup_{j \in I} HX(b,j)$.